 The purpose of this page is to provide information on the National Mitigation Framework.
-The National Incident Management System is intended to be used by the whole community.
-The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments.
+The National Mitigation Framework describes the benefits of being prepared by understanding risks and what actions can help address those risks.
+The intended audience for this document is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and state, local, tribal, territorial, insular area, and Federal governments.

 National Mitigation Framework